Get screened for gallstones or to evaluate possible tumors through an endoscopic ultrasound.

 What Are the Risks Involved With the Procedure?

-P Like other endoscopy procedures, EUS is safe and well tolerated.
+Like other endoscopy procedures, EUS is safe and well-tolerated.
 No procedure is without risk, but complications with EUS are quite rare.
-Complication rate for EUS without the fine needle aspiration is about one in two thousand.
-This is similar to the complication rate of other endoscopy procedures.
-Sometimes, patients can develop reactions such as hives, rash, or nausea, to the medications used during EUS.
-A lump may appear in the area of the vein where the IV was placed.
-This usually resolves over time.
-Should it persist, you should contact your physician.
-The main complication of serious note is perforation (a tear) in the intestinal wall that commonly would require surgical repair.
-This is quite rare and precautions are taken to avoid it.
-Infection or bleeding would be very unusual.
-Extreme precautions are taken to clean scopes meticulously to avoid transmitting infection.
+The complication rate for an EUS without fine needle aspiration is about 1 in 2,000, which is similar to the complication rate involved with other endoscopy procedures.
+Sometimes, patients may develop reactions to the medications used during EUS such as hives, rash, or nausea.
+The main complication is a tear (perforation) in the intestinal wall that requires surgical repair.
+This is quite rare, however, and precautions are taken to avoid it.
+Infection or bleeding after an EUS are also very rare.

-In patients with suspected cancer, biopsies are needed to confirm the diagnosis before any treatment can be started.
+For patients with suspected cancer, a biopsy is needed to confirm the diagnosis before any treatment can be started.
 CT scan or conventional ultrasound-guided biopsies are good methods for tumors close to the skin.
-However, EUS is safer and more accurate for “deep” tumors, such as those in pancreas or bile ducts.
-EUS can obtain biopsies by extracting a small number of cells with a very fine needle from across the digestive tract (esophagus, stomach, intestines and rectum) avoiding damage to overlying vital organs and blood vessels.
-Surgery for a diagnosis is an alternative to EUS but is much more invasive and requires general surgical procedures with general anesthesia.
+However, an EUS is safer and more accurate for “deep” tumors, such as those found in the pancreas or bile ducts.